-Baraca Dell Gemmell, a woman of remarkable independence and boundless spirit, passed away peacefully on June 3, 2025, at the McLaren Bay Region, leaving behind a legacy of love and cherished memories.
-Born on May 8, 1935, in Pontiac, Michigan, Baraca graduated from Oxford High School, where her vibrant character began to flourish.
+Baraca Dell Gemmell, a woman of remarkable independence and boundless spirit, passed away peacefully on June 3, 2025, at McLaren Bay Region.
+She leaves behind a legacy of love, strength, and cherished memories.

-Visits: 34
+Visits: 358

 This site is protected by reCAPTCHA and the